-Using Rees theorem, we relate the above homological notion to the maximal length of $M$-regular sequence contained in a given ideal.
-In the statements below we assume $M$ and $N$ are nontrivial, finitely generated $R$-modules.
+Using Rees' theorem, we relate the above homological notion to the maximal length of $M$-regular sequences contained in a given ideal.
+In the statements below, we assume $M$ and $N$ are non-trivial, finitely generated $R$-modules.